To be eligible for locum support, you must meet the selection criteria aligned with the aims and objectives of Rural LAP.

 Eligible applicants must be located within categories 2 to 7 except Aboriginal medical services which may be located in any category.
 The level of rurality will be used to prioritise applications.

-You must be seeking locum support to cover a period of leave up to 14 working days (MMM categories 2 - 7) for recreation and CPD, and up to 28 working days for placements (categories 5-7) supporting recreation and CPD leave (noting that priority will be given to placements with a CPD component or located in MMM categories 6 and 7).
+You must be seeking locum support to cover up to 14 working days of leave for placements in MMM categories 2-4 and up to 28 working days of leave for placements in MMM categories 5-7 (noting that priority will be given to placements with a CPD component or located in MMM categories 6 and 7).

 Locum support will not be provided for vacant positions.